 - Cuts and layoffs at the Consumer Finance Protection Bureau (CFPB).
 Between 2012 and 2024, the CFPB returned nearly $20 billion to 195 million Americans from illegal and predatory financial practices, and investigated nearly 22,000 complaints from Kentuckians on issues ranging from incorrect credit scores, attempts by debt collectors to collect on debt the consumer didn’t owe, and unfair or illegal fees.
 The Trump administration has twice attempted to gut the agency, firing 1,500 of the 1,700 employees – both attempts have been temporarily paused by federal courts, with some exceptions.

 - Social Security Administration layoffs and office closures.
 In 2023, just over 1 million Kentuckians were receiving social security payments due to retirement or disability.
-But the Trump administration has laid off 7,000 of the 57,000 Social Security Administration employees, plans to lay off many more, and will likely close at least one Social Security office in Kentucky (the Hazard location).
+But the Trump administration has laid off 7,000 of the 57,000 Social Security Administration employees, plans to lay off many more, and will likely close at least one Social Security office in Kentucky.

 - Layoffs at the Internal Revenue Service (IRS).
 The IRS processes millions of Kentuckians’ tax returns each year, and many receive important refundable credits like the EITC, which provided 352,000 Kentucky filers with $967 million in 2023.
-The Trump administration has reduced the IRS workforce by at least 22,000, however, and has plans to further reduce it by another 60,000 to 70,000.
+However, the Trump administration has reduced the IRS workforce by at least 25,300 employees, and has plans to further reduce it to about 60,000 to 70,000.
 This not only puts the processing of important low-income tax credits at risk, but could significantly reduce federal tax revenues, putting additional pressure on important programs that Kentuckians use every day.

 - Layoffs and office closures at the Department for Housing and Urban Development (HUD).
 Over half of Kentucky renters spend 30% or more of their incomes on rent, which contributes to an increasing likelihood of homelessness (nearly 5,000 Kentuckians were officially homeless in 2023, an undercount that misses many of those without stable housing).
 So far, 23% of HUD’s staff have been laid off or pressured to resign, and whole offices such as the Community Development Financial Institution Fund and the Interagency on Homelessness have been disbanded.
 Additionally, the administration is in the process of closing over 110 field offices.